Load Test

 • --default-target-rps: Specify the maximum RPS of the load test [default=None]

-Execute your Test
+Execute the Load Test

 You can execute the generated tests without any additional adjustments to the code.